salehisaeed/OSCFD/MemoryManagement/README.md

 Contains simple C++ codes to demonstrate basic concepts on memory management in C++

 ### OpenFOAM
-Contains two OpenFOAM application to assess and understand the functionality of tmp<>
+Contains different OpenFOAM applications to assess and understand its memory management system.

 More information are provided in the lectures.